Purpose of the document

 - on the other hand, you to increase your conversion rate

-All WL Sips payment pages support the HTML auto-complete feature for the following fields:
+All Worldline Sips payment pages support the HTML auto-complete feature for the following fields:

 - card number (PAN) ("cc-number" auto-complete)

 - month of the expiry date ("cc-month" auto-complete)

 - year of the expiry date "cc-year" auto-complete)